-At the end of the data recording period, during sonde retrieval while the sonde is still in the water, a water quality samples (nutrients and chlorophyll-a) must be taken.
+At the end of the data recording period, during sonde retrieval while the sonde is still in the water, a water quality sample (nutrients and chlorophyll-a) must be taken.
 A second sonde will be used to measure field parameters of the water quality sample.
-This data should be readily available so calibration drift and fouling calculations can be made in Aquarius.
-Document the water quality sample and the field parameters (dissolved oxygen, specific conductance, pH, total dept, etc.) on the SMP Field Sheet and the sonde retrieval section of the SMP Continues Monitoring Field Sheet.
-Turn off the sonde before removing it from the water.
+If a sample can not be taken on the day of retrieval, or the sonde must stay deployed, a sample can be taken before the sonde’s retrieval day while it is deployed in the water.
+This data should be readily available Document the water quality sample and the field parameters (dissolved oxygen, specific conductance, pH, total dept, etc.) on the SMP Field Sheet.
+Mark the date and time out of water on the sonde retrieval section of the SMP Continues Monitoring Field Sheet.
 Preform post calibration verifications (Section 7).
 If the post calibration verification fails, clean the sensor.
 Perform a second post calibration verification.
 If the sensor passes the second post calibration verification attempt, after the probe is cleaned the values must be reported with a “J” qualifier and the comment “Passed CCV only after sensor was cleaned”.

 Data management